-Effective with the publication of July 2014 employment estimates, the U.S. Bureau of Labor Statistics implements new sample units on a quarterly basis.
+Effective with the publication of July 2014 employment estimates, the U.S. Bureau of Labor Statistics began implementing new sample units on a quarterly basis.
 Prior to this, new sample units were implemented once a year.
 Further information is available at: http://www.bls.gov/ces/cesqsi.htm

-Estimates produced by the BLS at the statewide industry supersector level will continue to utilize an improved outlier identification procedure that has been in effect since the production of January 2010 preliminary state CES estimates.
-Beginning with March 2011 preliminary estimates, this procedure also is used in the estimation of detailed industry statewide estimates and MSA estimates.
+Estimates produced by the BLS at the statewide industry supersector level continue to utilize an improved outlier identification procedure that has been in effect since the production of January 2010 preliminary state CES estimates.
+Beginning with March 2011 preliminary estimates, this procedure is also used in the estimation of detailed industry statewide estimates and MSA estimates.
 In addition, at that time the BLS implemented an improved imputation procedure for major survey non-respondents and a procedure to correct for differential response rates within an industry sector.
 The use of these procedures allows BLS to rely less on individual analyst judgment and more on the use of standard statistical methodology.
 Statewide and MSA series with smaller sample sizes will continue to be estimated using a small domain model.
-Introduction of the new estimation procedures may result in more month-to-month variability in the estimates, particularly in smaller MSAs.
-For further information on the estimators, see http://www.bls.gov/opub/hom/homch2.htm.
+Introduction of the new estimation procedures may result in more month-to-month variability in the estimates, particularly in smaller metro areas.
+For further information, see http://www.bls.gov/opub/hom/homch2.htm.

 Thanks for the feedback!
 It will help us improve your experience.